 Each player begins the game with different resources (strength, victory points, movement capabilities, and popularity), their choice of several faction-specific abilities, and a hidden goal.
 Starting positions are specially calibrated to contribute to each faction’s uniqueness and the asymmetrical nature of the game.

 Scythe gives players almost complete control over their fate.
-Other than each player’s individual hidden objective card, the only elements of luck are encounter cards that players will draw as they interact with the citizens of newly explored lands and combat cards that give you a temporary boost in combat.
+Other than each player’s individual hidden objective cards, the only elements of luck are encounter cards that players will draw as they interact with the citizens of newly explored lands and combat cards that give you a temporary boost in combat.
 Combat is also driven by choices, not luck or randomness.

 Scythe uses a streamlined action-selection mechanism (no rounds or phases) to keep gameplay moving at a brisk pace and reduce downtime between turns.
 While there is plenty of direct conflict, there is no player elimination, nor can units be killed or destroyed.